 The Glorious GMMK is a very good programming keyboard.
 All keys can be remapped and they feel solid and steady.
 Typing on this board feels very nice, and you can choose your preferred switches thanks to the hotswappable board.
 The board is almost fully compatible with Windows, macOS, and Linux, although some non-alphanumerical keys don't work on the latter two.

 The Glorious GMMK's full-sized layout is very large due and takes a lot of space on a desk.
 However, it's also available in TKL and compact 60% formats.

 This keyboard is very well-built and feels premium.
-The frame is made out of a nice plastic backing with a sleek metal edge and plate.
-The board comes with PBT keycaps, although they feel a bit thin when compared to other keycaps.
-On the upside, this board is hotswappable, meaning you can easily change your switches without desoldering them.
+The frame is made out of a nice plastic backing with a sleek metal edge and plate, and it comes with doubleshot ABS keycaps.
+This board is hot-swappable, meaning you can easily change your switches without desoldering them.

 Like most straight keyboards, the Glorious GMMK has just okay ergonomics.
 There's only a single incline setting and when it's not used, the board is very flat.
 There isn't any wrist rest included, although Glorious do sell some.
 If you want a similar keyboard with better ergonomics, take a look at the Corsair K70 RAPIDFIRE.

 This keyboard features full RGB lighting, which can be customized inside the software or directly on the board.
 There are plenty of presets available, but it also allows for personalized effects, which is nice.

 The cable is long enough to reach your desktop without any issues.
 Unfortunately, it isn't detachable if you want to customize it.
 If you want a keyboard with a detachable cable, then look into the Leopold FC900R.